-How to Get a Bigger Tax Refund With TurboTax
+How to Get a Bigger Tax Refund in 2023 With TurboTax

 Thanks for reading!
 This article is sponsored by TurboTax.
 All products featured were hand-picked and thoughtfully chosen by our editorial team, and any items listed below were in-stock with accurate pricing at the time of publication.

-For people who aren’t ready to hire a CPA but still want accurate calculations and maximum refunds, TurboTax is a great choice.
+For people who aren’t ready to hire a CPA but still want accurate calculations and maximum refunds, TurboTax is a great, relatively affordable choice.
 It’s also a quick and easy process.
 Just upload your tax documents, answer some basic questions, and let TurboTax handle the math.

-TurboTax is all about helping you get the most out of your tax return and minimizing the out-of-pocket costs to file your taxes.
+TurboTax is all about helping you get the most out of your tax return while minimizing the out-of-pocket costs that come with filing.
 Below are several ways to add to your savings:

 How Do I Set Up a New TurboTax Account?